DMK won't stop until NEET exemption is secured, says Stalin; party stages hunger strike seeking abolition of test | Politics

 ''NEET is a non-issue but the DMK has turned it into an emotional subject which has now led to the suicides of students,'' he alleged.

-No other state in the country has seen such deaths, he said.
+No other state in the country has seen such deaths related to the entrance test, he said.

 ''They (DMK) are making politics out of this,'' Annamalai told reporters.